isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-30-post-tan-lark-syes-legacy-and-contributions.md

 [^3]: Tan Lark Sye and Tan Kah Kee hailed from the same ancestral town of Jimei and shared a common ancestor.
 It was not unusual in those days for fellow kinsmen to look out and help one another in a foreign land.

 [^4]: Ong, C.M., Lim, H.Y., & Ng, L.Y.
 (2015). [*Tan Lark Sye: Advocator and founder of Nanyang University*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201364065) (pp. 22, 33–34).
 Singapore: World Scientific Publishing Co.
 Pte.
 Ltd. (Call no.: RSING 378.5957 TAN)

+[^5]: Tan Lark Sye and Tan Kah Kee hailed from the same ancestral town of Jimei and shared a common ancestor.
+It was not unusual in those days for fellow kinsmen to look out and help one another in a foreign land.